 ASU Directory Profile

-High-efficiency silicon solar cells, novel uses of nanoparticles in solar cells and electronic devices, semiconductor nanoparticles, optical and electronic properties of nanoscale materials, plasma synthesis of powders, deposition of powders and thin films
+Research expertise: Amorphous silicon/crystalline silicon heterojunction solar cells, light management in solar cells, transparent conductive oxides, semiconductor nanoparticles, optical and electronic properties of nanoscale materials, plasma synthesis of powders, deposition of powders and thin films

 Ph.D., mechanical engineering, nanoparticle science and engineering (minor), University of Minnesota, 2010